spatel-cybersecurity/Elk-Deployment/README.md

    Answer: Metricbeat records metrics from the systems and services running on the server eg. CPU, Memory etc, and then ouput to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
-Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name      | Function              | Public/Private IP Address | Operating System |